raksmotta/raksmotta/README.md

   </a>

   <p>❀ My dream is to use programming and technology to make the world more sustainable and to favour egalitarian cultural exchange.</p>
-  <p>❀ Fun fact: I am fluent in Portuguese and English.
+  <p>❀ I am fluent in Portuguese and English.
 I have been taking Japanese classes since july/2022.</p>
 </div>

 -----